laursisask/repo-0/README.md

 ### Example (set)

-Set takes the data as a parameter and only returns an error.
+Set takes the data as a parameter and only returns an error or `nil` on success.
+It does not restrict the content or length of the secret data.

 ```go
 if err := collection.Set("myapp", "mysecret", "mysecretdata"); err == nil {
     // success
 }
 ```

-Set accepts _any_ string as secret data.

 ## Binary Interface (CLI)